TerribleBrad/Wind-of-Kine/README.md

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-1. Find Wind of Kine in the Wabbajack user interface and press the download arrow.
+1. Find Wind of Kyne in the Wabbajack user interface and press the download arrow.
 2. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Streamliend Skyrim."
 This will be your "Installation" folder.
 3. Create another folder called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
 This will be your "Downloads" folder.
 4. Select your Installation and Download folders (the ones you just made)